Pippa Middleton

-Philippa Charlotte Matthews (née Middleton; born 6 September 1983) is an English socialite, author and columnist.
+Philippa Charlotte Matthews (née Middleton; born 6 September 1983) is a British socialite, author and columnist.
 She is the younger sister of Catherine, Princess of Wales.

-Born in Reading and raised in Bucklebury, Berkshire, Middleton attended Marlborough College before graduating with a degree in English literature from the University of Edinburgh.
-She worked at firms for public relations and event management before joining her parents' party supply company.
-Middleton began receiving media attention during her sister's relationship with Prince William, and her appearance at their wedding was subject to widespread coverage.
-She has also penned two books and previously contributed to Vanity Fair and The Sunday Telegraph columns.
+Born in Reading, Berkshire and raised in Bucklebury, Middleton attended Marlborough College before graduating with a degree in English literature from the University of Edinburgh.
+She subsequently worked in public relations and event management firms, later joining the party supply company owned by her parents, Michael and Carole Middleton.
+Middleton garnered media attention during her sister's relationship with Prince William, particularly for her appearance at their wedding in 2011.
+She has written two books, Celebrate: A Year of Festivities for Families and Friends and Heartfelt: Over 100 Quick and Easy Recipes for a Healthy Heart, and contributed columns to both Vanity Fair and The Sunday Telegraph.

-Middleton married James Matthews, a hedge fund manager and the heir apparent to the lairdship of Glen Affric, in 2017.
-They have three children.
+In 2017 Middleton married James Matthews, a hedge fund manager, former racing driver, and heir apparent to the lairdship of Glen Affric.
+The couple have three children.
+As the wife of the heir of Glen Affric, Middleton is accorded the title Mrs. Glen Affric the Younger in Scotland.

 Early life and education

 Philippa Charlotte Middleton was born on 6 September 1983 at the Royal Berkshire Hospital in Reading, Berkshire, England.
-She is the second of three children born to Michael Middleton (born 1949), a former British Airways flight dispatcher, and Carole Middleton (née Goldsmith; born 1955), a former flight attendant.
+She is the second of three children born to Michael (born 1949), a former British Airways flight dispatcher, and Carole Middleton (née Goldsmith; born 1955), a former flight attendant.
 Her father is a member of a wealthy family from Yorkshire linked to the British aristocracy.
 Her mother descends from labourers and coal miners from County Durham.
 She was christened at St Andrew's Bradfield, Berkshire.
 The family resided in Bradfield Southend.
-Middleton has an older sister, Catherine, Princess of Wales, and a younger brother, James.
+Matthews has an elder sister, Catherine, Princess of Wales, and a younger brother, James.

 The Middletons moved to Amman, Jordan in May 1984, where her father worked for British Airways, before returning to Berkshire in September 1986.
-In 1987, Middleton's mother founded Party Pieces, a mail-order party supply company, estimated to be worth £30 million, though accounts show that the company has lost £1.068 million during the COVID-19 pandemic.
-In 1995, her family moved to the village of Bucklebury.
+In 1987, Middleton's mother founded Party Pieces, a mail-order party supply company.
+In 1995, her family moved to Bucklebury Manor in the village of Bucklebury.
 Middleton was first educated at St Andrew's School, a private boarding school in Pangbourne and then Downe House School, a girls' day and boarding school in Cold Ash.
 She was a boarder at Marlborough College, where she held a sports/all-rounder scholarship.
 Middleton then graduated from the University of Edinburgh with an undergraduate MA in English literature.
 She shared a house with Lord Edward Innes-Ker, a son of the Duke of Roxburghe, and with Earl Percy, heir apparent of the Duke of Northumberland.

 In 2022, Middleton earned her postgraduate master's degree in Physical Education, Sport and Physical Literacy from University of Wales Trinity Saint David.